 Some cutaneous manifestations of HIV are so classical that they may lead to suspicion of the disease and early diagnosis with a greater chance of a successful outcome.
 If a doctor has reason to suspect HIV and believes that a blood test is indicated, this should be made clear to the patient.

-See separate article Human Immunodeficiency Virus (HIV) for more details.
+See the separate Human Immunodeficiency Virus (HIV) article or more details.

 - Acute primary HIV infection may lead to a transient, generalised, morbilliform eruption that is most common on the trunk and occasionally on the face, arms scalp or thighs.
 This appears as pink macules and papules of up to 1 cm in size.
 Acute HIV syndrome occurs in 50-70% of recently infected patients and it occurs 3-6 weeks after exposure.
 There may be systemic symptoms and fever, with the rash appearing two or three days later.